petrov-e/neo4j_exporter/README.md

 To import the Grafana dashboard:

-1. Copy dashboard JSON text: [neo4j-long-running-queries.json](grafana-dashboard/neo4j-long-running-queries.json)
+1. Copy dashboard JSON text from: [neo4j-long-running-queries.json](grafana-dashboard/neo4j-long-running-queries.json)
 2. On the create tab, select Import.
 3. Paste dashboard JSON text directly into the text area and click Load.
 4. Select the Data Source as Prometheus and click Import.